dankinsoid/VaporToOpenAPI/README.md

 [![build](https://github.com/dankinsoid/VaporToOpenAPI/actions/workflows/test.yml/badge.svg)](https://github.com/dankinsoid/VaporToOpenAPI/actions/workflows/test.yml)

-VaporToOpenAPI is a Swift library which can generate output compatible with [OpenAPI version 3.0.1](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) from Vapor code.
-You can use generated file in [Swagger UI](https://swagger.io/swagger-ui/) or [Stoplight](https://stoplight.io).\
+VaporToOpenAPI is a Swift library that generates output compatible with [OpenAPI version 3.0.1](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) from Vapor code.
+You can use the generated files with [Swagger UI](https://swagger.io/swagger-ui/) or [Stoplight](https://stoplight.io).
 The library is based on [SwiftOpenAPI](https://github.com/dankinsoid/SwiftOpenAPI).

 ## Usage

 ### Create a route with an `OpenAPI` specification.
-Add a route to return an `OpenAPIObject` via the `app.routes.openAPI` method.
-This method is used to generate an entire OpenAPI specification from all your Vapor routes.
-It takes a variety of parameters, such as the title and description of your API, the available paths and operations, security requirements, and more.
+Add a route that returns an `OpenAPIObject` using the `app.routes.openAPI` method.
+This method generates a complete OpenAPI specification from your Vapor routes.
+It accepts parameters like your API's title, description, available paths, operations, and security requirements.
 ```swift
 // generate OpenAPI documentation
 routes.get("Swagger", "swagger.json") { req in